matthewwong525/linked-blog-starter-md/publish/home.md

 >
 > **Performance**: Some Obsidian Publish alternatives may not perform as quickly or smoothly as users may expect, which can make it frustrating to use.

+-- ChatGPT

 ## Here's the linked-blog-starter addresses these problems:
+### Compatibility
-- **Compatibility:** External / extensible libraries are used to convert Obsidian MD files to common markdown then to HTML
+[[linked-blog-starter-does-not-reinvent-wheel|External / extensible libraries]] are used to convert Obsidian MD files to common markdown then to HTML

+### Ease of Use
-- **Ease of Use**: Obsidian notes [[works-out-of-the-box-with-markdown-files|work out of the box]] and after the [[publish-your-obsidian-notes-with-linked-blog-starter|setup]], publishing notes is done in 2 steps:
+Obsidian notes [[works-out-of-the-box-with-markdown-files|work out of the box]] and after the [[publish-your-obsidian-notes-with-linked-blog-starter|setup]], publishing notes is done in 2 steps:
 	1. Write a note in `/publish` folder within Obsidian
 	2. Run the backup command [[connect-obsidian-vault-with-github|using the Obsidian Git plugin]]

+### Customization
-- **Customization:** [[deploy-a-custom-linked-blog-starter|Create your own template]] or use someone else's!
+[[deploy-a-custom-linked-blog-starter|Create your own template]] or use someone else's!
 Changing the template is simple matter of [[update-publish-settings-github-actions|updating one line in your repository]].
-There's also an added feature to add "PreviewLinks" to text outside of markdown files.
+	- There's also an added feature to add "PreviewLinks" to text outside of markdown files.
 (See the footer in the [example](https://linked-blog-starter.vercel.app/home))

+### Performance
-- **Performance:** All markdown files are [[statically-generated|statically generated]] meaning loading speeds are super speedy!
+All markdown files are [[statically-generated|statically generated]] meaning loading speeds are super speedy!

 ## Demo
 [https://linked-blog-starter.vercel.app/](https://linked-blog-starter.vercel.app/)